rebeccalpowell/grassmapr/README.md

 Example usage
 -------------

 For a detailed guide to using `grassmapr`, see the vignette included with package installation.
-For a commented script, see `grassmapr_exampleScript.R` and/or `grassmapr_exampleScript_tofile.R` in the main-level folder.
+Examples of commented scripts are provided in the main-level folder.
 Data included in these examples are installed with the `grassmapr` package.

 License
 -------